 ICD-10 was developed by the World Health Organization in 1993 and was adopted by the vast majority of countries by 2000.
 Today, the United States and Italy are the only two major industrialized nations that continue to use ICD-9.
 Each country had their own unique challenges when transitioning to ICD-10.
 Some transitions were smooth while others deemed disastrous.

-To join an IPA or not to join an IPA.
+To search for an IPA or not to search for an IPA.
 THAT is a very real question every private practitioner should be considering today.
 So many changes in healthcare resulting from healthcare reform, including healthcare exchanges and payment reform, are forcing providers to reconsider the security and financial well being of operating as an independent entity.

 In October 2008, Nachimsons Advisors produced a landmark paper on the cost of ICD‐10 implementation for physician practices and clinical laboratories.